morinokami/local-type-challenges/README.md

 deno task watch easy medium
 ```

-It is also possible to type check only once without watching for changes:
+You can also type check only once without watching for changes:

 ```sh
 deno task check